 Remember God is personal.
 He is a God of relationship.
-He simply desires us to come before Him and:
+He simply desires you to come before Him and:

-Believe that the work of Jesus (death, burial, and resurrection) was total payment for our sins.
+Believe that the work of Jesus (death, burial, and resurrection) was total payment for your sins.

-Accept the GIFT (Jesus) into our life.
-When He comes in He cleanses us of our sins and restores us to fellowship with God.
+Accept the GIFT (Jesus) into your life.
+When He comes in He cleanses you of your sins and restores you to fellowship with God.